Estimated Delivery: Oct 04 - Oct 11FREE Shipping via DHL or FedEx

 Made up of 100% authentic wool material.
-This handmade Baluch rug age is New.
+Modern Baloch are also called Kohistani rugs.
+The age of this modern Baloch is new.
 It is available in perfect condition.
-The Tribal Baluch handmade rug is made up of pure wool.
+The modern Baluchi rug is made up of pure wool.
 It is a rectangle shape rug.
-Available in multi-color.
+Available in orange, blue, red, and brown colors.
 It is currently in stock.
 Available in geometric pattern and floral design.
-Free delivery from 4-6 business days.
+Free international delivery from 4-6 business days.

 * We provide FREE Local and International Shipping via DHL / UPS with a delivery time of 3 to 5 days from our California, US warehouse or from Lahore, Pakistan subject to availability.

 * Customers are liable to any import or customs duties on arrival of the rug in their country.
 Please refer to our FAQ section for further details.

 * You may return your unused rug(s) in its original condition and packaging within 14 days of receipt.

 * You will be responsible for all return shipping costs with the same courier you received the rug(s) with.

 * US and Canadian customers can send return rug(s) to our US address in California.

 * In case of a return, you are liable to pay 10% re-stocking fee for internal company expenses such as handling, accounting, banking and other associated expenses.